xbeat/Machine-Learning/README.md

 Introduction to Neural Networks for Solving Differential Equations

 Neural networks have emerged as a powerful tool for solving differential equations, offering a data-driven approach that complements traditional numerical methods.
 This presentation will explore how to leverage Python and popular deep learning libraries to solve differential equations using neural networks.

+## Why Calculus is Essential for Machine Learning

+The Importance of Calculus in Machine Learning

+Calculus is not just a mathematical concept; it's a fundamental tool that empowers machine learning practitioners to understand and optimize their models.
+While it's possible to start machine learning without a deep understanding of calculus, having this knowledge gives you a significant advantage in comprehending the underlying mechanisms of ML algorithms.

 ## Comparing ANN and RNN Architectures and Forward Propagation in RNNs